-A silent auction is a great way for local businesses to donate to a cause and for patrons to shop around for a great item they would like to bid on.
+A silent auction is a great way for local businesses to donate to a cause and for patrons to shop around for a great item that they would like to bid on.
 The more items available at a silent auction, the more money that can be generated.
-Also, don't forget to have signs around in order to show patrons that the money goes to a great cause.
+Also, don't forget to have signs around to show patrons that the money goes to a great cause.

 Idea #9 - Bake Sales & More

 A fun, hands-on way to earn money for a charity is to hold a bake sale.
 By getting together a group of friends or coworkers and making cookies, cupcakes, and brownies and then selling them, a lot of money can be earned.
 Also, this is a fun way to support your cause!
 If bake sales aren't your thing, you can sell trees for buyers to plant, T-shirts, or any number of things.

 This type of fundraiser is perhaps one of the most fun and likely the most successful too as those who donate get to bring something home to show that they've helped.
 This can be held in front of a store, at the mall, a park, or even at a festival given that you get proper permission first.
 Be sure to be ready to put on your best sales skills and have fun!